Sara Franceschi

 Sara Franceschi (born 1 February 1999) is an Italian swimmer.
 She competed in the women's 400 metre individual medley event at the 2016 Summer Olympics.
 She competed at the 2020 Summer Olympics in 200 m individual medley and 400 m individual medley.

+Career

 On day one of swimming competition at the 2022 Mediterranean Games, held in Oran, Algeria, Franceschi won the gold medal in the 400 metre individual medley with a time of 4:40.86.
 Three days later, she won her second gold medal of the Games, placing first in the 200 metre individual medley with a time of 2:12.19.
 The following month, at the 2022 European Aquatics Championships in Rome, she won the bronze medal in the 200 metre individual medley with a time of 2:11.38.